 California addiction conferences EMP Series 2019 for Executives, Directors, and Outreach

-The California addiction conferences EMP series event provides immediate marketing and business solutions.
-It is Co-Hosted by The Recover (press release specialists) and Co-chaired by The Recover (press release specialists).
+The California addiction conferences EMP Series event provides immediate marketing and business solutions.
+It is Co-Hosted by The Recover (press release specialists).
 Many small to medium size centers are wasting $10.000’s on Google Adwords and PPC.
 They are competing against aggregators and large centers spending more than $500,000 per month.

 This unique conference series features 5 proven thought leaders educating on how to generate leads.
 The business and marketing areas that will be covered in this round table event are;

 - “Why are my beds empty?”, How to navigate the landscape of today’s drug rehab marketing, Google, Legit Script, and NAATP.

 - Why Legit Script and PPC is wasting millions of addiction treatment centers marketing dollars

 - How to use and maximize press releases for targeted traffic and backlinks

 - How to get on page one of Google

 - Drug Rehab SEO vs. Digital Darwinism, education on how to compete with the big players on a small budget

 - Why drug marketing has failed in the past

 - Why proper website structure is the #1 marketing mistake of treatment centers